Vyral/base-template/_posts/2020-06-09-all-your-questions-about-forbearance-answered.md

 ---

 {% include youtube.html %}

+*We recently hosted a Facebook Live event with Anthony Valentino of Guild Mortgage to answer your questions regarding forbearance.*

 As we head into the 4th month since COVID-19 rocked our world, many things have occurred within the nation’s banking and lending systems.
 We’ve had moratoriums on evictions, forbearance on mortgage payments, a tightening of underwriting standards and an ever-changing lending landscape.
 Many homeowners have been asking us about forbearance and how they determine their personal situation and what the best strategy is for them.&nbsp;